Fundraiser for Southern Lit Alliance

 $85 for VIP ticket

 FocusLit is Southern Lit Alliance's annual fundraiser that highlights the work of a successful author.
 This year's event features author Jill McCorkle and her novel, Hieroglyphics.
-As a bonus, the event will be hosted by New York Times bestseller Lee Smith, author of Blue Marlin.
+We're excited to have author Steve Yarbrough host in Lee Smith's stead, who could not host the event due to unforeseen medical concerns.
 The event includes a pick-up meal from Public House Restaurant.

 Regular ticket - $65 per person.
 Includes virtual interview and meal from Public House